fedora-modularity/meta-test-family/docs/howtowriteyamlconf.md

  * `modulemd-url:` link to modulemd file, now it is not used anyhow, just for installing packages for proper module
  * `service:` In case module is service like memcached, store there port number, can be then used in tests, to not hardcode port number *(Optional)*
  * `packages:` Which packages will be installed inside module (docker container, guest, any type of module)
- * `testdependecies:` Install dependecies on host, what are important for module testing, for example when you would like to use `nc`, you have to install it explicitly, it is not in cloud images.
+ * `testdependecies:` Install dependencies on host, what are important for module testing, for example when you would like to use `nc`, you have to install it explicitly, it is not in cloud images.

 ## Module types specification
 It contains specification for each type of module, now for __rpm__ and __docker__ based modules